sushil2601/javaScript_practise/NODEJS.md

 Q. what are the portions inside the JS engine and How synchronous code is executed By JS Engine ?
 Ans:-
-    The JavaScript engine operates with a single call stack, and all the code you write is executed within this call stack.
-The engine runs on a single thread, which perform one operation at a time.

-    In addition to the call stack, the JavaScript engine also includes a memory heap.
-This memory heap stores all the variables, numbers, and functions that your code uses.

-    One key feature of the JavaScript V8 engine is its garbage collector.
-The garbage collector automatically identifies and removes variables that are no longer in use, freeing up memory automatically.
+    .Main Parts of the JS Engine (like V8):
+        .Call Stack
+            Executes your code line by line (synchronously).
+            Handles function calls in a Last In, First Out (LIFO) order.

+        .Memory Heap
+            Stores variables, objects, and functions.
+            It's a large, unstructured memory space.

+        .Garbage Collector
+            Automatically removes unused variables to free memory.
+            Keeps your app memory-efficient.

+    .How Synchronous Code is Executed:
+            All your code is run inside the Call Stack.
+            JS is single-threaded, so it does one task at a time.
+            Functions are pushed to the stack when called, and popped when finished.

 Q. How asynchronous code executed?
 (Libuv)
 Ans:-

-    .The JavaScript engine cannot execute asynchronous operation alone ,it needs superpowers.
-This is where Node.js comes into the picture.
+    JavaScript Alone Can’t Handle Async Tasks
+        .JavaScript by itself (like in the browser) can’t handle asynchronous operations such as reading a file or waiting for a timer.

-    .The JS engine gains its superpowers from Node.js.
-Node.js grants these powers through a library named Libuv.
+        .That’s where Node.js comes in to picture it gives JS "superpowers" through a library called Libuv.

-    steps:-
+    Steps of Async Execution in Node.js:
+        step 1.
-            1. In Node.js, the JavaScript code we write is first passed to the V8 engine.The V8 engine starts reading and executing the code line-by-line (synchronously)
+            .When we run JS in Node.js, our code is first passed to the V8 engine.
+            .V8 begins to execute the code line-by-line (synchronously).

+        step 2.
-            2. When the V8 engine encounters an asynchronous operation in the code, it delegates that task to Libuv, which manages it using the event loop and thread pool.
+            .When V8 encounters an asynchronous function (like setTimeout() or fs.readFile()), it passes that task to Libuv.

-                Ex:- fs.readFile() and setTimeout() are asynchronous.

-                .Remaining Synchronous Code Runs.

-            3. Libuv registers all asynchronous operations, along with their associated callback functions, in its event loop.

-            This allows the V8 engine to continue executing the remaining code without waiting for the API call to complete.
+            .Libuv manages async tasks using:
+                .Event loop
+                .Thread pool

+            .Meanwhile, the rest of the synchronous code keeps running.

+        step 3.
+            .Libuv registers the async tasks and their callback functions.
+            .These tasks are handled in the background without blocking the main code.

+        step 4.
-            4. Once the asynchronous operation (like a timer or file read) finishes, its callback function is added to the callback queue (also known as the event queue), waiting to be executed by the event loop.
+            .After an async task (like file read or timer) finishes, its callback is pushed to the callback queue.

+        step 5.
+            .Event Loop Executes Callback
+            .The event loop constantly checks
-            5. The event loop continuously monitors the call stack and the callback queue.
+                .Is the call stack empty?
+                .Are there callbacks in the callback queue?

-                Whenever it finds the call stack empty, it:
+            If the stack is empty:

-                    Picks one task from the callback queue (based on priority and phase)

-                    Pushes it onto the call stack for execution by the V8 engine
+                .It takes one callback from the queue .Pushes it into the call stack

-                    Repeats this process continuously, enabling non-blocking, asynchronous execution.
+                .The V8 engine executes it

+            This loop continues, enabling non-blocking asynchronous execution in Node.js.

 Q.What is Libuv?
 Ans:-
-    Libuv is a multi-platform c library and cross-platform  that provides support for asynchronous I/O capabilities to Node.js using an event-driven, non-blocking architecture.
+    .Libuv is a C library used by Node.js that helps it perform asynchronous operations in a non-blocking way using an event-driven architecture.

+    .It works across platforms (Windows, Linux, macOS etc.).

+    .Why is Libuv Needed?
+        JavaScript itself can’t handle tasks like:

+            Reading or writing files
+            Managing timers
+            Handling network requests
+            Connecting to databases

+        So, Libuv helps Node.js handle all these asynchronously (without blocking other code).

-    Async I/O made simple.
+        Libuv = “Async I/O made simple”

-    Ex:- Read/write files,Handle network requests,Manage timers,Connect to databases  --> handled asynchronously using Libuv.

-    .Main Components of Libuv
+    .Main Components of Libuv:

-        1. Event loop
-        2. Thread pool
+        .Event Loop
+        → Watches the call stack and callback queue to decide what runs next.

+        .Thread Pool
+        → Runs blocking tasks (like file operations) in the background.

-        3. Callback Queue
+        .Callback Queue
+        → Stores completed async tasks’ callbacks, ready to be executed.

 Q. Explain the Event loops in NodeJs?
 Ans:-
-    .The event loop also known as semi-infinite loop, written in 'C' langauage.
+    .The event loop (also called semi-infinite loop) is written in C language.

-    .The event loop in libuv is the heart of how Node.js handles asynchronous operations.
+    .It is the heart of Libuv and is how Node.js handles asynchronous operations.
-    It allows Node.js to perform non-blocking I/O operations, even though JavaScript is single-threaded.
+    .It allows Node.js to perform non-blocking I/O, even though JavaScript is single-threaded.

+    .What does the Event Loop do?
-    .The callback queue is where callbacks are stored after an asynchronous operation is completed.
-The event loop processes this queue to execute the callbacks when the call stack is empty.
+        .The callback queue stores callbacks after an asynchronous operation completes.
+        .The event loop checks the call stack:
+        .If the call stack is empty, it picks the next callback from the callback queue and executes it.

-    .Event loop keeps running and meanwhile also checking callstack is empty or not.
+        .The event loop keeps running, always checking if the call stack is empty or not.

+    .Phases of the Event Loop in Libuv
-    .The event loop in LIBUV operates in four major phases:-
+        .The event loop has 4 major phases:

+        1. Timers Phase:
+            Executes callbacks from:-setTimeout,setInterval

-        1. Timers Phase: In this phase, all callbacks that were set using setTimeout or setInterval are executed.
-These timers are checked, and if their time has expired, their corresponding callbacks are added to the callback queue for execution.
+            If their time has expired, their callbacks are moved to the callback queue.

-        2. Poll Phase: After timers, the event loop enters the Poll phase, which is crucial because it handles I/O callbacks.
-For instance, when you perform a file read operation using fs.readFile , the callback associated with this I/O operation will be executed in this phase.

-        The Poll phase is responsible for handling all I/O- related tasks, making it one of the most important phases in the event loop.

-        3. Check Phase: Next is the Check phase, where callbacks scheduled by the setImmediate function are executed.
-This utility API allows you to execute callbacks immediately after the Poll phase, giving you more control over the order of operations.

-        4. Close Callbacks Phase: Finally, in the Close Callbacks phase, any callbacks associated with closing operations, such as socket closures, are handled.
-This phase is typically used for cleanup tasks, ensuring that resources are properly released.

-.Before the event loop moves to each of its main phases (Timers, I/O Callbacks,Poll, Check,and Close Callbacks), it first processes any pending microtasks.

-Microtasks include tasks scheduled using process.nextTick() and Promise callbacks.
+        2. Poll Phase:
+            Important phase that handles I/O callbacks (like fs.readFile).
+            It checks for completed I/O operations and executes their callbacks.
+            Responsible for all I/O-related tasks.

+        3. Check Phase:
+            Executes callbacks scheduled by setImmediate().
+            Used to run code right after the poll phase.

+        4. Close Callbacks Phase:
+            Executes callbacks related to closing operations (like socket closures).
+            Used for cleanup tasks and releasing resources.

+    .Microtasks Before Each Phase
+            Before entering each main phase (Timers, Poll, Check, Close), microtasks are executed first.

+            These include:- process.nextTick(),Promise callbacks

-This ensures that these tasks are handled promptly before moving on to the next phase.
+            This ensures microtasks are handled quickly before moving on.

-.If everything has done, callback queue is empty, call stack is empty, event loop wait over poll phase for any poll event occur.
+    .When Does the Event Loop Wait?
+            If:-
+                .The callback queue is empty
+                .The call stack is empty

+            Then:- The event loop waits at the Poll phase for any new events.

 Q. Thread pool :-
 Ans:-
-    .The Thread Pool in Node.js is a pool of worker threads, managed by Libuv, used to handle expensive or blocking operations in the background — without blocking the main (single) JavaScript thread.
+    .The Thread Pool in Node.js is a pool of worker threads, managed by Libuv.
+    .It is used to handle heavy or blocking operations in the background — without blocking the main JavaScript thread.

-    Whenever you perform tasks like file system (fs) operations, DNS lookups (Domain Name System), or cryptographic methods, libuv uses the thread pool.
+    .When is Thread Pool Used?
+        It is used when you perform tasks like:
+            File System operations (fs)
+            DNS lookups
+            Cryptographic methods

+    These are offloaded to the Libuv thread pool.

+    Node.js has a default thread pool size of 4. --> UV_THREADPOOL_SIZE=4

+    Example:-
+        You make 5 file read calls at once:

-    In Node.js, the default size of the thread pool is 4 threads
+        4 calls occupy the 4 available threads

-    UV_THREADPOOL_SIZE=4

-    ex:- suppose you make 5 simultaneous file reading calls.
-What happens is that 4 file calls will occupy 4 threads, and the 5th one will wait until one of the threads is free.
+        The 5th call waits until a thread becomes free

 Q. Can you change the size of the thread pool?
 Ans:-
-    Yes, you can change the size of the thread pool by setting the UV_THREADPOOL_SIZE environment variable.
-For example, you can set it to 8 like this:
+    Yes, you can change the thread pool size in Node.js by setting the UV_THREADPOOL_SIZE environment variable.

         process.env.UV_THREADPOOL_SIZE = 8;

 Q. What process.exit(1) Does:
 Ans :-

-    process.exit() is a Node.js method that immediately stops the Node process.
+    .process.exit() is a method in Node.js used to immediately stop the running process.

-    It takes a status code:
+    .It takes a status code as an argument:
-=
-    0 = success

-    1 or any non-zero number = error/failure
+        .process.exit(0) → Success (no error)

+        .process.exit(1) (or any non-zero) → Failure/Error

 Q. What is Socket?
 Ans:-
+    .A socket is a connection between a client and server.
-    In socket, you made a connections, complete your task and close the connection.
+    .You connect → do your task → then close the connection.
-    It takes less resources.

-    When a user makes a request to a website, a socket connection is established between the client and the server.
-This connection is typically used for a single request-response cycle: the client sends a request, the server processes it, sends back the response, and then the socket is closed.
-This process involves opening a new connection for each request.

-    In the libuv library, when it interacts with the OS for networking tasks, it uses sockets.
-Networking operations occur through these sockets.
-Each socket has a socket descriptor, also known as a file descriptor (although this has nothing to do with the file system).

-    When an incoming request arrives on a socket, and you want to write data to this connection, it involves blocking operations.
-To handle this, a thread is created for each request.
-However, creating a separate thread for each connection is not practical, especially when dealing with thousands of requests.
-    Instead, the system uses efficient mechanisms provided by the OS, such as epoll (on Linux) or kqueue (on macOS).
-These mechanisms handle multiple file descriptors (sockets) without needing a thread per connection.

-    Here’s how it works:-

-    epoll (Linux) and kqueue (macOS) are notification mechanisms used to manage many connections efficiently.

-    When you create an epoll or kqueue descriptor, it monitors multiple file descriptors (sockets) for activity.

-    The OS kernel manages these mechanisms and notifies libuv of any changes or activity on the sockets.

-    This approach allows the server to handle a large number of connections efficiently without creating a thread for each one.

-    The kernel-level mechanisms, like epoll and kqueue , provide a scalable way to manage multiple connections, significantly improving performance and resource utilization in a high-concurrency environment.
+    .It uses fewer system resources.

+    .How a Socket Works:
+        When a client makes a request to a server:

+            .A socket connection is created.
+            .The client sends a request.
+            .The server sends back a response.
+            .The socket is closed.

+        .This happens for every reques

+    .How Libuv Handles Sockets:
+        .Libuv (used in Node.js) interacts with the OS using sockets for networking.
+        .Each socket has a socket descriptor (aka file descriptor – unrelated to files).

+    .Problem with Threads for Each Request:
+        .Writing to a socket is a blocking operation.
+        .Creating a thread per connection is not scalable (too costly for many users).

+    .Solution: Efficient OS-Level Mechanisms
+        .Instead of creating threads for each connection, systems use:

+            Linux -->	epoll
+            macOS -->	kqueue

+        .These do the following:
+            .Monitor multiple socket connections at once.
+            .Notify Libuv when activity (read/write) happens.
+            .No thread is needed per connection – saves resources.
+            .This enables high concurrency without overloading the system.

 Q.What is Web-socket?
 Ans:-
-    Web-socket :-
-                .When a user makes a connection, it stays for a long time.
-                .It takes more resources.

-                WebSockets introduce a more efficient method by allowing the connection to remain open.
-This means that after the initial connection is established, it stays active, allowing for continuous communication between the client and server.
-Both the client and server can send and receive data at any time without the need to re-establish the connection.
-This persistent connection is ideal for real-time applications, where continuous interaction is required, such as in chat applications, online gaming, or live updates.
+    A WebSocket is a type of connection between a client and server that:
+        .Stays open for a long time (persistent connection) .Uses more system resources than a regular socket

+    .How WebSocket Works:
+        .After the initial connection is made
+        .It remains open
+        .Both client and server can:
+        .Send data
+        .Receive data
+        .At any time, without reconnecting

+    .WebSockets are ideal for real-time applications, such as: Chat apps,Online games,Live updates.

 Q. What is server?
 Ans:-
-    A server means nothing but a remote computer.you can assume that it is a computer, It's a cpu working remotely.
+    .A server is simply a remote computer — You can think of it as a CPU working remotely.

-    You can access servers remotely over a network to provide resources and services to another computer program.
+    .It can be accessed remotely over a network
+    .It provides resources and services to other computers or programs (called clients)

+    .Hardware:-
-    Hardware:- A physical machine (computer) that provides resources and services to other computers (clients) over a network.
+        .A physical machine (computer) that provides resources and services to clients over a network .Software:-

-    Software:- An application or program that handles requests and delivers data to clients.
+        .A program or application that handles requests and sends data back to the clients

 Q. What is a protocol?
 Ans:-
-    A protocol is a set of rules that define how computers communicate with each other.
-Protocols determine the format in which data is sent between devices.
+    .A protocol is a set of rules that define how computers communicate with each other.
+    .Protocols determine the format in which data is sent between devices.

     ex:- FTP (File Transfer Protocol): Used for transferring files.
          SMTP (Simple Mail Transfer Protocol): Used for sending emails.